+The internal rating system is used to assign ratings and calculate risk-weighted exposure amounts for the majority of the Issuer's customers for economic capital.
+However, there are a few exceptions.
+External ratings, from Standard & Poor's, Moody's and Fitch, are used for foreign credit institutions and ratings from Creditinfo are used for new retail customers.
 The Issuer's estimation and validation process includes quality controls to assess the performance of models, procedures and systems, and is designed to ensure the accuracy of the parameters through adjustments where necessary.

 The rating models are validated annually, both quantitatively and qualitatively.
-The quantitative validation includes statistical tests of the models' discriminatory power, i.e. the models' ability to distinguish default risk, and absolute accuracy, including the ability to predict default levels.
+The quantitative validation includes statistical tests of the models' discriminatory power, i.e., the models' ability to distinguish default risk, and absolute accuracy, i.e., the ability to predict default levels.